Sunday, April 20, 2025

 California Irish is a new band featuring The Answer‘s Cormac Neeson.
-The band tips its hat to the melodic and free-spirited sound from 60s America, a sound that reaches back into a gentler, more empathetic time, as will be evidenced by the release of debut single ‘Big Questions‘ on
+The band tips its hat to the melodic and free-spirited sound from 60s America, a sound that reaches back into a gentler, more empathetic time, as evidenced by debut single ‘Big Questions‘ available through 7hz Productions.

 Summoning the beguiling spirit of Laurel Canyon, employing analogue recording techniques, and recording songs in one or two takes to achieve something with a real human touch, California Irish is a new seven piece group hailing from Belfast working their own niche within the world of folk and Americana, and everything in between.